elan-dcc/elan-dcc.github.io/content/en/researchers/organisation.md

 ## ELAN Data Competence Center (ELAN-DCC)
 This is the coolest group.

-## ELAN research team
-The ELAN research team consists of two committees: the ELAN Core Committee and hte ELAN Steering Committee.

-### ELAN Core Committee
+## ELAN Research Committee
 This is the second coolest group.

-### ELAN Steering Committee
+## ELAN GP Steering Committee
-They really like boats.
+Geepers Peepers!

 ## ELAN Scientific Board
 The ELAN Scientific Board (SB) is responsible for maintaining the quality of research